These descriptions reflect the Spring term courses only.

-ECO 242 Economics, Media and Propaganda
+ECO 242 Economics, Media, Propaganda

 Examines how economic rhetoric in the media is shaping popular understanding of political-economic issues and public policy.
-Consider the following quote: "The purpose of studying economics is not to acquire a set of ready-made answer to economic questions, but to learn how to avoid being deceived by economists."
+Consider the following quote: "The purpose of studying economics is not to acquire a set of ready-made answers to economic questions, but to learn how to avoid being deceived by economists."

 ECO 303 Intermediate Microeconomics

 Continues with neoclassical theories of consumer behavior and of the firm, using mathematical as well as graphic techniques.
 Probes topics similar to those in ECO 212 but more intensively.
 Prerequisite: ECO 108, 212 and 213.

 ECO 305J Topic: Economic Decisions and the Economy of the Brain